 Salt Lake Tabernacle

-Home of the world-famous Mormon Tabernacle Choir, the Tabernacle, located just north of Assembly Hall, is an architectural and acoustic wonder.
-The famous organ at the front of the Tabernacle contains 11,623 pipes, making it one of the largest and richest-sounding organs in the world, and the building was constructed so that even the drop of a pin at the front of the building can be heard at the back.
+Home of the world-famous Mormon Tabernacle Choir, the Tabernacle, located just north of the Assembly Hall, is an architectural and acoustic wonder.
+The famous organ at the front of the Tabernacle contains 11,623 pipes, making it one of the largest and richest-sounding organs in the world, and the building was constructed so that even the drop of a pin at the front of the building can be heard throughout the building.
 The Tabernacle is usually open daily for tours.
 In addition, the public is welcome to attend choir rehearsals on Thursday evenings and the Music and the Spoken Word broadcasts on Sunday mornings at 9:30 am.

-North Visitors Center
+North Visitors' Center

 Family History Library

-From the North Visitors' Center, cross West Temple and go south to the Family History Library, which gives visitors access to the world's largest collection of genealogical resources.
+From the North Visitors' Center, cross West Temple Street and go south to the Family History Library, which gives visitors access to the world's largest collection of genealogical resources.
 If you have time, plan to spend an hour or two researching information on your own ancestors; volunteers are on hand to help you through the process if necessary.
 The Family History Library is open Monday 8:00 a.m. to 5:00 p.m. and Tuesday-Saturday 8:00 a.m. to 9:00 p.m.